 - When all settings are ready, it's time to download and convert Spotify music to InShot compatible audio files by simply clicking the 'Convert' button at the bottom-right corner.
 It will work at 5X faster speed to download music from Spotify to computer.
 But to make the conversion process more stable, you can also check the mark before the '1X' speed in the settings windows in Step 2.

 Part 3.
 How to Import Music from Spotify to InShot

 Within a few moments, you will have music downloaded from Spotify on your local computer and they are ready to be added to InShot videos.

 Before getting started, you need to transfer the downloaded Spotify music to your phone via a USB cable or email.
 Make sure you have installed the InShot app on your iOS/Android devices.
 After downloading it on your mobile devices, you can follow the steps below on how to add Spotify music to InShot video editor app.
 Here we use an iOS device as a display.

 Step 1.
 Open the InShot app, and create a new video project.
 Select the videos you have filmed.
 Tap Music.

 Step 2.
 Drag the timeline at the bottom to the place where you want to put music.
 Then tap Tracks.

 Step 3.
 Select Imported music.

 Step 4.
-Select Files to import Spotify music to InShot. (iPhone users can select AirDrop to transfer the Spotify music files from Mac to iPhone.)
+Select Files to import audio into InShot from Spotify. (iPhone users can also select AirDrop to sync the Spotify music files from Mac to iPhone.)